 Our next castle stop is Kylemore Abbey, first founded by English industrialist Mitchell Henry as a present to his wife and now a Benedictine monastery.
 The next few hours are up to you to explore this romantic abbey, its Victorian walled gardens and Gothic church.
 Choose to treat yourself to refreshments at the onsite café for lunch.

 We then depart Kylemore Abbey and head to the capital of Connemara, the colourful market town of Clifden.
 En-route (weather permitting) we join the famous Sky Road (Wild Atlantic Way – Discovery Point), renowned worldwide for its heart stopping twists and turns, viewing the ruins of Clifden castle, as the road swoops and soars above the Atlantic Ocean.
 The views and photo opportunities from this ‘Discovery Point’ are panoramic.

 After departing Clifden we travel to view the orginal Ballynahinch Castle on the lake.
 This castle is steeped in history and is connected to one of the 14 tribes of Galway the Martin family.
 Richard Martin was the founder of the RSPCA.
 Another Martin was Edward Martin who was very friendly with WB Yeats and Lady Gregory and later went on to establish the Abbey Theatre in Dublin.
-We take a short break to explore the castle and estate grounds including the newly restored walled garden before sitting down to some delicious castle tea & scones.
+We take a short break to explore the castle and estate grounds including the newly restored walled garden.

 We finally make our way through storybook villages, passing green fields marked by dry stone walls, with sheep, cows, Connemara ponies and blanket bogs on our way back to Galway City and drop off